-Sweet Potato Noodles with Spinach – Delicious, adaptable, vegetarian recipe with garlicky sweet potato noodles, spinach, onions, and a sprinkle of cheese.
+Sweet Potato Noodles with Spinach is an easy and healthy sweet potato recipe your whole family will love.
+A delicious vegetarian dinner idea with garlicky sweet potato noodles, spinach, onions, and a sprinkle of cheese.

 Spiralized vegetables again, you say?
 Sure, CAN DO!

 What’s up, my internet BFFs!?
 How’s the outside-world?
 I haven’t seen much of it since I’m kinda stuck inside the house with everyone getting those back-to-school cooties.
 Ugh.
 I’ve had enough!

 Is it just me, or does everyone run around with Lysol Disinfectant Spray, spraying every inch of every blanket, remote control, pillow, etc…?
 My mom says I need to stop with the Lysol because the kids aren’t catching all this at home – they’re getting it from school.

 That makes total sense to me, but I’m too attached to that Lysol Spray.
 It tells me that I’m doing something about nasty, unwelcome germs and viruses chillin’ around, taking up space in my house.
 I do overdo it, though.
 I use up a large can in 3 days.
 Lysol truly IS my buddy.

 In unrelated news, Sweet Potato Noodles with Spinach!

 This recipe is a result of standing in the kitchen… hAngry… having just taken a disastrous pasta casserole out of the oven.
 Pasta to sauce ratio was WAY off.
 Driest pasta dinner of ever.
 I threw that out and made this as a side dish to some quick pan-seared chicken breasts.

 What’s before us is … besides being completely delicious…this is buttery, it’s so flavorful, and it’s BE!YOND!
 I’m kinda glad I haven’t been able to put down that spiralizer – so far, everything I’ve spiralized has come out great.